chromium/chromium/docs/code_reviews.md

     * If there are objections, then the decision should be escalated to the [../CHROME_ENG_REVIEW](//CHROME_ENG_REVIEW) for resolution.

+Note: For the purpose of not slowing down code review, Chromium removes inactive owners (e.g., those who made no contributions for multiple quarters) on a regular basis.
+The script does not take into account personal situations like a long leave.
+If you were inactive only for a certain period of time while you were on a long leave and have been meeting the above owner's expectations in other times, you can create a CL to re-add yourself and land after getting local owner's approval (you can refer to this policy in the CL).

 ### OWNERS file details

 Refer to the [owners plugin](https://github.com/GerritCodeReview/plugins_code-owners/blob/master/resources/Documentation/backend-find-owners.md)